remialvado/RiakBundle/README.md

 -------

 - support for Secondary indexes insert and fetch operations
-- support for MapReduce queries for both Javascript and Erlang
 - support for extended bucket settings (n_val, ...) in YAML configuration
-- add some console tasks to handle some other admin operations :
-    - display buckets inside a cluster
-    - delete all buckets inside a cluster
-    - ...
 - performance dashboard added to Symfony Debug Toolbar

 Dependencies